-In 2018, a team of designLAB architects and G2 Collaborative Landscape Architecture assessed our needs and developed conceptual plans for what it might look like to expand at our Eliot Street site.
+In 2018, designLAB architects and G2 Collaborative Landscape Architecture assessed our needs and developed conceptual plans for what it might look like to expand at our Eliot Street site.

-In 2019, a team of Jennifer Gilbert and Traggorth Companies are assessing the potential for moving to a different site.
+In 2019, Jennifer Gilbert and Traggorth Companies researched options for moving partly or wholly to an alternate site.

 In 2020, the Eliot School board will enter a period of decision-making to define the path forward.

 Throughout, community members – students, instructors, staff, donors, neighbors and others – have participated in conversations about how new space might best serve the Eliot School's vision.
 A Project Committee, made up of trustees, advisors and others, meets regularly to help inform the process.